Understanding Blue Light

 Blue Light Glasses help filter blue light just like the sun.
 By reducing blue light right before bedtime, you’re less likely to wake up during the night.
 When you sleep better, you wake up feeling better too!

 Blue Blocker Glasses help prevent long-term damage by protecting young eyes from dangerous levels of blue light.
 This protection reduces the likelihood of optical issues down the track.

-augie eyewear offers a wide range of Blue Light Glasses for kids.
+Augie Eyewear offers a wide range of Blue Light Glasses for kids.
 We make the selection process simple and enjoyable, to ensure your kids love their glasses as much as their eyes do.
-Our online range of unisex frames have utility, versatility and timeless style.
+Our online range of unisex kids frames have utility, versatility and timeless style.
+Augie gives kids freedom.